 Assignments: The Internship Paper, Supervisor, and Student Evaluations

 Upon completion of the internship or research work, each student must submit a 15-page paper.
 This technical paper (i.e. written by an expert for other experts in the field) should include the following elements: clear introduction to the motivation for the work (premise and hypothesis statements; policy question analyzed, etc.); discussion of tasks or contributions if part of a group effort; concise explanation of research methods; thorough and technical presentation of data; discussion of results; and conclusions.

-The paper must be submitted to Kristin Tewksbury (electronically and hard copy) and to the internship supervisor before the end of the quarter following the internship.
-Formal review of the paper, with comments for revision, will come from Julie, Kevin, or Katie (and from the internship supervisor if appropriate).
+The paper must be submitted to Kristin Tewksbury (and to the internship supervisor, if applicable) by the last day of classes in the quarter following the internship.
+Formal review of the paper, with comments for revision, will come from Richard Nevle or Julie Kennedy (and from the internship supervisor if appropriate).

 A letter of evaluation from the internship supervisor MUST be requested by the student during the internship and submitted to Kristin Tewksbury at the end of the internship.
 Please use the Earth Systems Internship Supervisor Evaluation Form when requesting an evaluation from your supervisor.
 The Student Internship Evaluation Form is also due at the end of the internship.
 The forms are also available in the Earth Systems office (Y2E2, 131).

 Supervisor and Student Evaluations can be mailed, faxed, emailed, or delivered in person to: